-I always travel with my toothbrush, but I don’t necessary travel with other toiletries when visiting friends or family, leaving myself up to the mercy of the products they have available (beggars can’t be choosers, right?).
-On a recent visit to my parents house, I noticed the bottle of Pantene in the shower said, “silicone free shampoo.”
+I always travel with my toothbrush, but I don’t necessarily travel with other toiletries when visiting friends or family, leaving myself up to the mercy of the products they have available (beggars can’t be choosers, right?).
+On a recent visit to my parent’s house, I noticed the bottle of Pantene in the shower said, “silicone-free shampoo.”
 I thought, “Huh.
-There has been talk about laurel sulfates and their link to cancer, but silicone isn’t something I’ve seen advertised on a shampoo bottle.”
+There’s been talk about laurel sulfates and their link to cancer, but silicone isn’t something I’ve seen advertised on a shampoo bottle.”
 I knew that laurel sulfates make shampoos foam, hence that cleansing feeling, but what does silicone do?
 What is the benefit?
 Am I missing something here?

 |Keyword||Global Monthly Searches|

-I then took a look at Google suggest.
+I then took a look at Google’s suggestion.
 The results were similar keywords.

 And what about Google Trends?